The Find-a-Spider Guide

 Habitat:

-This spider is normally found the surfaces of leaves in green vegetation but is very mobile and can easily jump onto other surfaces
+This spider is normally found on the surfaces of leaves in green vegetation but is very mobile and can easily jump onto other surfaces

 Toxicity:

-The toxicity of the venom of this species is unknown but probably will have no serious effects on humans, though it may cause local pain and inflammation when an accidental biting occurs
+The toxicity of the venom of this species is unknown but it probably will have no serious effects on humans, though it may cause local pain and inflammation when an accidental biting occurs

-Oxyopes species
+Oxyopes variabilis

 Click to enlarge